TheoLeanse/CVdraft/README.md

   Driven by love.
   Sprit animal is Otter.
   Playful.
+  Acting in good faith.
   Love a meaty problem.
   Though I'm told I am strange, I think I'm very witty.
   If I had to be an animal I would be an otter.
   Lurve people.
   I am so excited by code.
   I don't know fuck all.
+  I like knots.
+  I like to unpick things.
   I want to be a really bloody great developer.
   Total focus on code has been amazing.
   My mind is so used to being blown now that I can't go back.
   From studying literature to selling music to writing code...
-  I like to understand difficult thing.
+  76% in paper on Finnegans Wake and Ezra Pound's Cantos I like to understand difficult thing.
   Make complex things simple.
   Be responsible for my own shit.